CVE-2025-31244: An app may be able to break out of its sandbox in Apple macOS

 Technical Summary

-CVE-2025-31244 is a high-severity vulnerability affecting Apple macOS, specifically related to a file quarantine bypass that could allow an application to break out of its sandbox environment.
-The sandbox is a critical security mechanism in macOS designed to isolate applications and restrict their access to system resources and user data, thereby limiting the potential damage from malicious or compromised apps.
-This vulnerability arises from insufficient checks in the file quarantine mechanism, which is intended to prevent untrusted or downloaded files from executing without proper scrutiny.
-By bypassing this quarantine, a malicious app could escape the sandbox restrictions, gaining elevated privileges and broader access to the system than intended.
-The CVSS v3.1 base score of 8.8 reflects the high impact on confidentiality, integrity, and availability, with the vector indicating that the attack requires local access (AV:L), low attack complexity (AC:L), low privileges (PR:L), no user interaction (UI:N), and that the scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-The vulnerability is fixed in macOS Sequoia 15.5 with additional checks in the file quarantine process.
-No known exploits are currently reported in the wild, but the potential for exploitation is significant given the ability to break out of sandbox constraints, which could lead to full system compromise or unauthorized data access.
+CVE-2025-31244 is a vulnerability in Apple macOS related to a file quarantine bypass that allows an application to break out of its sandbox environment.
+The sandbox is a critical security mechanism that restricts app capabilities and access to system resources, thereby limiting the damage a malicious or compromised app can cause.
+This vulnerability stems from insufficient checks in the file quarantine mechanism, which is designed to prevent untrusted or downloaded files from executing without scrutiny.
+By bypassing quarantine, a malicious app can escape sandbox restrictions, potentially gaining unauthorized access to system resources, sensitive data, or executing arbitrary code with elevated privileges.
+The issue was addressed in macOS Sequoia 15.5 by adding additional verification steps to the quarantine process, effectively closing the bypass.
+The CVSS 3.1 score of 8.8 reflects a high-severity flaw with low attack complexity, requiring limited privileges (PR:L) but no user interaction (UI:N), and it affects confidentiality, integrity, and availability (all high impact).
+The scope is changed (S:C), meaning the vulnerability affects components beyond the initially vulnerable component, increasing the risk.
+Although no exploits are currently known in the wild, the potential for exploitation is significant given the nature of sandbox escapes.
+This vulnerability is classified under CWE-693 (Protection Mechanism Failure), indicating a failure in enforcing security boundaries.
+Organizations running macOS versions prior to 15.5 are vulnerable and should prioritize patching.
+The lack of detailed affected versions suggests a broad impact across multiple macOS releases before 15.5.
+This vulnerability is particularly concerning for environments where macOS is used for sensitive operations, as sandbox escapes can lead to full system compromise.

 Potential Impact